blockchyp/blockchyp-go/docs/cli.md

 to see your API credentials by looking at your shell command history.

-You can specify the location of this file via the `-f` command line argument, but BlockChyp looks for this file a few default locations.
+You can specify the location of this file via the `-f` command line argument, but BlockChyp does look for this file a few default locations depending on your operation system.

 For **Linux**, BlockChyp looks for the file in the directory specified by the `XDG_CONFIG_HOME` environment variable.
 If the environment variable isn't defined,